 Not even experts agree about the ‘right’ withdrawal rate, long-term-care insurance, and annuities.

 It’s no wonder there’s disagreement over withdrawal rates.
 How much you can safely take out of your retirement portfolio per year without running out of money over your retirement time horizon isn’t just debatable: It’s unknowable.
 You don’t know what the major asset classes will return or how high (or low) inflation will run during your retirement.
-Nor do you know how long you’ll live; your spending horizon could be 15 years or it could be 40.
+Nor do you know how long you’ll live; your spending horizon could be 15 years, or it could be 40.
 For all of these reasons, it’s impossible to say at the outset of retirement what the “right” withdrawal rate is.
 It’s a known unknown.

-But the long-term-care insurance market is deeply troubled today: Thanks to the combination of low interest rates and poor claims experiences for insurers, premiums have increased and several insurers have gotten out of the business altogether.
+But the long-term-care insurance market is deeply troubled today.
+Thanks to the combination of a long period of low interest rates and poor claims experiences for insurers, premiums have increased and several insurers have gotten out of the business altogether.
 Consumers who thought they were doing the right thing in purchasing insurance have had to choose between abandoning the policies they’ve paid into, settling for cuts in their benefits, or paying the higher premiums.

 What to Do: While there’s no universal prescription for covering long-term-care costs, long-term-care expenses are a big wild card for many retirees’ spending plans.
 Only fairly wealthy retirees have the financial wherewithal to cover a big spending shock later in life.
-That argues for taking a hard look at your retirement portfolio to decide whether your assets are sufficient to self-fund, you’re likely to qualify for Medicaid, or you fall somewhere in between the two poles.
+Take a hard look at your retirement portfolio to decide whether your assets are sufficient to self-fund, you’re likely to qualify for Medicaid, or you fall somewhere in between the two poles.
 From there, you can create what I call a long-term-care action plan.

-But annuity types vary widely, from ultra-utilitarian single premium immediate annuities to more complicated products that provide equity exposure, guaranteed minimum living benefits, and death benefits.
+But annuity types vary widely, from ultra-utilitarian single-premium immediate annuities to more complicated products that provide equity exposure, guaranteed minimum living benefits, and death benefits.
 In an interview on The Long View podcast, annuity expert Kerry Pechter noted, “There’s no such thing as annuities generally,” because the products are so incredibly varied.

 What to Do: While there’s no consensus on whether annuities are a must-have in retirement or which types of annuities to buy, there’s little doubt that the lifetime income they offer is in short supply.
 That’s especially true given that only about a fourth of baby boomers retiring today have pensions, and that number trends down for the generations behind them.